My name is Paul Cunningham. I’m an Exchange Server MVP from Australia.

 I hope you find this site useful, and if you have any other questions or comments please contact me here.

 A Little More History…

-I’ve been working in the IT industry since 1999, and I started blogging in 2006.
-As my career began to focus more on Microsoft Exchange Server and I relaunched the site as Exchange Server Pro.
+I’ve been working in the IT industry since 1999, and I started blogging in 2006, sharing general IT tips from my experience on the job.
+As my career began to focus more on Microsoft Exchange Server I relaunched the site as Exchange Server Pro.

 In 2012 I was awarded for the first time as a Microsoft MVP, and travelled to Microsoft headquarters in February 2013 for my first MVP Summit.

 Seeing the Microsoft campus, meeting other MVPs face to face for the first time, and being able to go behind closed doors with the Exchange product team were some of the best moments of my career.

 Since becoming an MVP I’ve also spoken at several conferences and written books on Exchange and Office 365.